chihyang/eopl3/ch05/README.md

 ==================

 # Exercise 5.18
-> The trampoline systemin figure 5.7 uses a procedural representation of a
+> The trampoline system in figure 5.7 uses a procedural representation of a
 > *Bounce*.
 Replace this by a data structure representation.

 What is a *snapshot* for our interpreter?
 At any time, we either evaluate an